alephium/www/src/content/news/the-desktop-wallet-2-0-d818bc1c722b/index.md

 #### It’s a big one!
 Token support, dApp connectivity, and a lot more in this feature-rich release!

 Alephium is thrilled to announce the release of Desktop Wallet 2.0.
-You can upgrade directly (since version 1.5.0) from your wallet by clicking on the pop-up that will appear when you access the wallet, or by downloading <a href="https://github.com/alephium/desktop-wallet/releases/latest" data-href="https://github.com/alephium/desktop-wallet/releases/latest">the latest release</a>.
+You can upgrade directly (since version 1.5.0) from your wallet by clicking on the pop-up that will appear when you access the wallet, or by downloading <a href="https://github.com/alephium/desktop-wallet/releases/latest" >the latest release</a>.

-The <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" data-href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a">Leman Network Upgrade</a> and the capabilities it unleashed on the network made it the perfect timing for a redesign of the wallet.
+The <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" >Leman Network Upgrade</a> and the capabilities it unleashed on the network made it the perfect timing for a redesign of the wallet.
 It now provides many new features and an even more intuitive User Interface.

 ### A New Design